wp-plugins/hover/readme.txt

 Just download and extract to your plugins folder.
 After activation the options can be found under Plugins/Hover.
 Please refer to doc/hover.pdf inside the archive more information.

+Please refer to the file named UPGRADE when upgrading.

 == Frequently Asked Questions ==

 Integrated into the configuration page.